 Hosting a Read-a-thon is an easy way to raise money for your group.

 It requires few volunteers and is free to get started.
 Rather than competing with every other school, group or organization selling overpriced wrapping paper and candy, a Read-a-thon not only raises a ton of money, it also makes the children in your group excited about reading.
 That’s a definite win in my book!
-Interested in raising funds for your education project like the Literacy section of the Community Patch Program from Youth Strong?
+Interested in raising funds for your education project like the Education section of the Outreach Patch Program from Youth Strong?
 Here are 6 Read-a-thon fundraising ideas and tips to make your event successful and rewarding:

 Make Sure You Get the Word Out